Ethnic Politics in Malaysia

 In this project, I explore majority and minority politics in Malaysia in two ways.
 First, I use a survey experiment to manipulate respondents’ exposure to challenges to the political status quo (Malay dominance).
 Four manipulations vary whether this challenge comes from a majority or a minority member and whether it highlights ethnic or religious dominance.
 I then explore the effect of these manipulations on voting behavior.
 Second, I use a conjoint experiment to explore what majority and minority group members view as appropriate discussions of ethnicity and religion by elites during the election season.
 For instance, do citizens view a minority group politician discussing the discrimination their group faces as appropriate or too sensitive?
 What about when a majority group member defends the dominant position of Islam as a religion in Malaysian society?
 The conjoint experiment estimates these effects by varying statements made by elites around election time.

-In the summer of 2023, my colleague Liz McGuire and I will be taking a group of 20–25 students on a study abroad to Malaysia.
+This project is related to a study abroad I helped run.
+During the summer of 2023, my colleague Liz McGuire and I took a group of 21 students on a study abroad to Malaysia.
 This trip is of personal significance to me because I lived in Singapore and Malaysia during the 2007–2009 period.
-Though I spent much of my time there in more rural areas of East Malaysia (including Kuching and Miri in the state of Sarawak and Tawau in the state of Sabah), our study abroad will focus on the politics of ethnic Malays in peninsular Malaysia, including trips to the northeastern side of the peninsula in the states of Kelantan and Terengganu.
+While living there, I spent much of my time in the more rural areas of East Malaysia, including Kuching and Miri in the state of Sarawak and Tawau in the state of Sabah.
+However, our study abroad focused on the politics of ethnic Malays in peninsular Malaysia, including trips to the northeastern side of peninsular Malaysia and the states of Kelantan and Terengganu.